tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

-The original judge allowed too much doubt to seep in.
-If the jury were completely convinced of his perversity, a full acquittal would have been likely.
-And so John, Steven Parisi was let back into the world, a world Robert Jackson no longer lived in.
 Over the next 20 years, the gay panic defense was used regularly in American courtrooms, but not just in the murder of gay men, because defendants often received reduced sentences when claiming gay panic.

 </james>
 <from></from>